Yoooi0/MultiFunPlayer/README.md

 | V1 | Pump | `<video name>.pump.funscript` |
 | L3 | Suction | `<video name>.valve.funscript` |

-The above file names are matched in all script libraries and in the currently plaing video directory.
+The above file names are matched in all script libraries and in the currently playing video directory.

 # Requirements